 You’re not technically required to pay for these types of insurance, but if you do, depending on your life situation, they may be a big help.
 Different factors may include where you live, whether other people depend on your income, and what kind of job you have.
 Read on for more details!

-I know that this is unpleasant to think about, but it is important to consider whether it would be beneficial for you to get life insurance.
-If you have a family, or a number of people who depend on your income for their livelihood, then you should consider getting life insurance.
+I know that this is unpleasant to think about, but it is important to consider whether it would be beneficial for you to get life insurances.
+If you have a family, or a number of people who depend on your income for their livelihood, then you should consider getting life insurances.
 It will be a big help to your dependents, should they still be alive when you pass away.

-Homeowners’ Insurance Homeowners insurance is a two-part policy.
+Homeowners’ Insurances Homeowners insurances is a two-part policy.
 It covers your house and the things inside it when they are damaged by a natural disaster, as well as covering liability if you or a family member (including a pet) cause damage to another person.
 While you are not required by law to have home insurance, if you apply for a mortgage you will probably need it.
 Even if you don’t need a mortgage, it is not a bad idea to invest in homeowners’ insurance.

-This type of insurance is very similar to homeowners’ insurance.
+This type of insurance is very similar to homeowners’ insurances.
 Except, instead of being for individuals who own a home, it is for those people who rent their home (like an apartment or condo, for example).
 Unlike homeowners’, though, it does not cover damage done to the property itself.
 It does provide coverage for liability and unforeseen circumstances such as fire, vandalism, or theft.

 Flood, Earthquake, or Fire

-Similar to homeowners’ insurance, these more specific types of insurance will cover for damage from a flood, earthquake, or fire.
+Similar to homeowners’ insurances, these more specific types of insurances will cover for damage from a flood, earthquake, or fire.
 Depending on which region of the country you live in and what your environment is like, it might be smart to have one or more of these (think of California, where earthquakes and wild fires occur frequently).
 Do some research about where you live to see if you’re at risk for any of these natural disasters!

 Vision and Dental